-Mr. and Mrs. Jeffreys moved here recently with their daughter, Wendy Lavon, 17 month of age.
+Mr. and Mrs. Jeffreys moved here recently with their daughter, Wendy Lavon,

-Jeffreys was born in Big pring in 1949 and moved with his family to Abilene at the age of six months.
-He attended Abilene schools and graduated from Abilene High chool in 1968.
+17 month of age.
+Jeffreys was born in Big Spring in 1949 and moved with his family to Abilene at the age of six months.
+He attended Abilene schools and graduated from Abilene High School in 1968.
 He attended Hardin-Simmons University.
-He married Judy Altum in proficiency awards.
-Soil and Water Management award recipients were John Martinez, Randy Allen, Danny Weant,

-Mesa, Arizona, August 8, 1970.
+He married Judy Altum in Mesa, Arizona, August 8, 1970.
 Before moving to Ozona, Mike was music and youth director for several churches in Texas.
 He pastored Hodges Baptist Church, north of Abilene.
-He was ordained
+He was ordained son.
+Beef Production Award went to Tony Conner.
+Livestock Production Award was